 accidental hazards going beyond the N-1 security criterion, and exceptional contingencies;

-consequential hazards including consequences of malicious attacks and of fuel shortages.
+consequential (cascading) hazards including consequences of malicious attacks and of fuel shortages.

 As a basis to identify initiating events, the above list of hazards has been expanded in Appendix II.
 At least the hazards contained in Appendix II need to be considered as possible initiating events in developing regional electricity crisis scenarios.